 If a student is named the recipient of a scholarship from a donor or source other than the College, the scholarship must still be processed through the Financial Aid Office.
 Students and staff must direct donors to send the scholarship to the Dean/Director of Student Services along with the check, the donor should provide instructions related to rules and regulations required of the recipient in order to receive the scholarship.
-The Dean/Director of Student Services will send communication to the Financial Aid Office about these transactions.
+The Dean of Academic Affairs or Student Services Coordinator will send communication to the Financial Aid Office about these transactions.
 Once the check is received it will be processed and put on the student's account in a timely manner.
 Students should allow 2 weeks to see the funds disburse to the student account.